-Doctoral Degree Requirements: The Ph.D. normally requires a Master's in sociology, at least 14 courses (including or after the Master's).
+Doctoral Degree Requirements: The Ph.D. requires a total of 72 credit hours.
+The degree normally requires a Master's in sociology.
 Doctoral students take core courses in theory and methods/analysis and select courses in two areas of specialization.
 Some course work from the Master's may be applied.
 A minor is optional.